top of page

 3 - Perform a Quick test - Adjust White balance parameters - Kelvin, color phase, and color filter 🎨

-The Sony a7III is cold and on the magenta side, so to fix this issue, first I will shift the color phase at 0 to correct the magenta hue, raise the temperature to 3500 Kelvin and set color filter from A7-M0.75 to A7 straight.
+The Sony a7III is cold and on the magenta side, so to fix this issue, first I will shift the color phase at 0 to shift colors clockwise and correct the magenta hue.
+Next I'll raise the temperature by +200 Kelvin and set color filter from A7-M0.75 to A7 straight to aid with the highly magenta cast.

 And the colors are already coming much closer than before.